Bharatmala: NHIDCL

-National Highways and Infrastructure Development Corporation Limited was created in 2014 as a fully owned company of the Ministry of Road Transport and Highways by the Government of India to expedite construction of National Highway projects with specific focus on Northeast India.
+The National Highways and Infrastructure Development Corporation Limited was created in 2014 as a fully owned company of the Ministry of Road Transport and Highways by the Government of India to expedite construction of National Highway projects with specific focus on Northeast India.

 Phases

 The plan envisages the construction of 83677 km roads, including 34800 km of additional highways and roads across the country, apart from an existing plan of building 48877 km of new highways by the National Highway Authority of India.
 Bharatmala has synergy with Sagarmala.